A vision for rural areas towards 2040

-This community-led approach involves every strands of the population in rural areas:
+This community-led approach involves every strand of the population in rural areas:

 - a rural revitalisation platform will be set-up as a one-stop shop for rural communities, rural project holders and local authorities alike to collaborate;

-- research and innovation for rural communities will contribute through the development of a strong ecosystem bringing together public and private players for rural communities to thrive and be an attractive place for innovators to work and live.
+- research and innovation for rural communities will contribute through the development of a strong ecosystem which brings together public and private players for rural communities to thrive, and be an attractive place for innovators to work and live.